-Examiners' Reports from past exams are available online.
+Examiners' Reports from past exams are normally available from Hilary Term.
+Please contact the Academic Administration team about accessing them.
 These reports give you an idea of how the exams were conducted and the performance of the cohort.
 Due to small class sizes for some degrees, it is not always possible to provide Examiners' reports for them.
 In these cases, please consult with your Course Director for some feedback.